pennyl67/openminted-guidelines/sharing-components-as-dockerised-images.md

 #### **Step 1 - Preparing and packaging**

-To build an OpenMinTeD-compatible Docker image of apps/components, you must follow the relevant [OpenMinTeD specifications](https://openminted.github.io/releases/docker-spec) and upload it to the [Docker hub](https://hub.docker.com/).
+To build an OpenMinTeD-compatible Docker image of apps/components, in addition to the Docker guidelines, you must follow the relevant [OpenMinTeD specifications for dockerized components](https://openminted.github.io/releases/docker-spec) and upload it to the [Docker hub](https://hub.docker.com/).

 #### **Step 2 - Adding in the OpenMinTeD platform**